August13742/augusts_item_system_Godot/README.md

-# August's Item System
+# August's Item System (Requires Godot 4.5+ due to use of Absract Class)

 A capability-based item composition system for Godot with editor tooling.
+You can delete the @abstract from `item_capability.gd` to use this in 4.5-

 ## Overview